iossefy/Ob3vil1on/README.md

 `+=> help`

-do not like the UNIX-SHELL?. just try the gui tool, run this command in the unix shell :smile:
+do not like the UNIX-SHELL?. just try the GUI tool, run this command in the unix shell :smile:

 `python Obevilion.py --gui`